 Amateur and Professional Athletics are rife with mythology.
 Everyone is trying to figure out a way to get the one-up on their opponent.
 Often, this takes the form of superstition.
 In the NHL, for example, it's common not to shave one's beard throughout the entire Stanley Cup Playoffs, because it's bad luck.
 Often-times, coaches make decisions based on bad science and gut instinct.
 Only thirty years ago, coaches were feeding their players salt tablets to try to boost their athletic output, unknowingly putting their players at risk for dehydration.

-There’s no area of human life more ripe for mythology and bad science than sexuality.
+There's no area of human life more ripe for mythology and lousy science than sexuality.
 For thousands of years, there has been a belief that sex can prevent a person from performing at their physical peak.
 The idea goes back at least as far as Plato, who believed that sex depleted the ability of Ancient Olympians to play at their highest levels.
 Ironically, the modern Olympic Village is one of the most sexually active places on the planet, as the worlds best and fittest athletes all party together for the duration of the Olympics.

 Why Do People Think Sex Affects Athletic Performance?

-The modern hypothesis behind the draining power of sex comes from the belief that sexual satisfaction leads to Testosterone Depletion and relaxation.
+The current hypothesis behind the draining power of sex comes from the belief that sexual satisfaction leads to Testosterone Depletion and relaxation.
 Many sports, such as football, boxing, and wrestling, depend on physical and psychological aggression as a key to strong performance.

 On the other hand, there are a lot of folks that believe that pre-performance sex can boost an athlete's ability.
 This is particularly true for athletes that are highly dependent on focus and maintaining a cool head, like golfers, pitchers, and quarterbacks.
 These hypotheses have been backed not by scientific rigor, but athletic superstition.